UK plan to fly asylum-seekers to Rwanda draws outrage

 “Rwanda has consistently ranked (as) one of the world’s safest nations, but at the same time consistently a country where its inhabitants are unhappy,” she said.

-Britain’s Conservative government has floated other proposals including building a wave machine in the Channel to drive boats back.
-Johnson said the Royal Navy would take charge of responding to small-boat crossings, but that the idea of pushing vessels back towards France had been rejected as too dangerous.
+Britain’s Conservative government has floated proposals, not all of them workable, including building a wave machine in the Channel to drive boats back.
+Johnson said Thursday that the Royal Navy would take charge of responding to small-boat crossings, but that the idea of pushing vessels back towards France had been rejected as too dangerous.

-Several earlier proposed locations for the U.K. to send migrants to — including the remote Ascension Island, Albania and Gibraltar — were rejected, at times angrily, by the nations themselves.
+Several earlier proposed locations for the U.K. to send migrants to — including the remote Ascension Island, Albania and Gibraltar — were rejected, at times angrily, by the nations in question.

 The Rwanda plan faces hurdles both in Britain’s Parliament and in the courts.
 Johnson’s Conservative government has introduced a tough new immigration bill that would make it more difficult for people who enter the country by unauthorized routes to claim asylum and would allow asylum-seekers to be screened abroad.
 It has not yet been approved by Parliament, with the House of Lords seeking to dilute some of its most draconian provisions.

-Opposition politicians accused the Conservative government of trying to distract attention from a scandal over government parties that breached pandemic lockdown rules.
-Johnson this week was among dozens of people fined by police over the parties, making him the first British leader ever found to have broken the law while in office.
+Opposition politicians accused the government of trying to distract attention from a scandal over government parties that breached pandemic lockdown rules.
+Johnson is resisting calls to resign after being fined by police over the parties.

-He is resisting calls from opponents, and from some lawmakers in his own party, to resign.

 Labour Party lawmaker Lucy Powell said the Rwanda plan might please some Conservative supporters and grab headlines, but was “unworkable, expensive and unethical.”